ferueda/fs-dev-challenge/README.md

 After the installation is finished, visit [localhost:3000](https://localhost:3000) to see the app.

-## Installing the app without the docker image
+## Installing the app dependencies

 ```bash
 $ npm install